It Was All a Dream (Atlanta): Plot

-Alfred's patience runs out when he is offered fugu, and he sets out to leave for Popeyes with Earn and Van.
-However, the restaurant's owner, Demarcus (Calvin Dutton) berates them for not supporting their black colleagues, lamenting how businesses collapse and how he knows their plan to go to Popeyes.
+Alfred's patience runs out when he is offered fugu – which the waiter notes is poisonous if not prepared correctly – and he sets out to leave for Popeyes with Earn and Van.
+However, the restaurant's owner, Demarcus (Calvin Dutton) catches them leaving, correctly guesses they're going to Popeyes, and berates them for not supporting their Black colleagues, lamenting that businesses collapse due to customers not supporting their community.
 Demarcus orders his staff to lock the doors to force them to eat their dinner, scaring them.
 Darius suddenly arrives and escapes with them in a Maserati.
-As they flee, Darius reveals that he bought food from Popeyes, amusing them.
+As they flee, Darius reveals that he bought food from Popeyes, delighting them.

-In the final scene, the gang is back at Alfred's apartment.
+In the final scene, the gang is back at Alfred's home.
 Darius reveals that the Maserati is stolen, but he is not worried about the police as he believes this is another hallucination, concerning the gang.
-As Earn, Alfred, and Van go outside to smoke a joint, Darius stays in the room, watching Judge Judy.
+As Earn, Alfred, and Van go outside to smoke a blunt, Darius stays in the room, watching Judge Judy.
 As sirens are heard, Darius is seen smiling, not showing what he saw on television.